RahatSaqib/scrapping-node/README.md

 ### 4. Questions/Thoughts:
 #### 1. Ideas for error catching/solving, retry strategies?

-&nbsp; &nbsp; Ans:  For error solving I have used  Promise for rejecting any request to cache for identifying the exact problem or error.If any request rejects it stores the 404 NOT FOUND property on the url object..
+&nbsp; &nbsp; Ans:  For error solving I have used  Promise for rejecting any request to cache for identifying the exact problem or error.If any request rejects it stores the 404 NOT FOUND property on the url object.
+AND added retry strategies for scraping url for 3 times.

 #### 2. Accessing more ads from this link than the limit allows (max 50 pages)?
 &nbsp; &nbsp; Ans: No, I can't access more ads because the given link or url has only 8/9 pages for scrapping.
 But rather than this given url , I have tried the Mercedes car section where there are 59 pages of items.
 I can scrape it but it takes too much response time.